-DISCLAIMER: I am not a doctor or midwife.
-I am a wife, mother and have birthed in many ways.
-I truly believe women can learn much from one another and that sharing and support is vital for women.
+DISCLAIMER: January is not a doctor or midwife.
+She is a wife, mother and has birthed in many ways.
+She truly believes women can learn much from one another and that sharing and support is vital for women.
 BWF does not give medical advice.
 If you have any concerns with your pregnancy or birth contact your doctor or midwife.

-Also, non professional pictures are watermarked soley for the protection of the photograph owner.
+Also, non professional pictures are watermarked solely for the protection of the photograph owner.
 BWF takes no responsibility for the pictures and does not own them.

 I am now blessed to have help from some amazing women who share the same vision as I do.
 They are all unique, beautiful, educated women who give their time to help get more content and stories up on the BWF Blog for all of you!

 Mama Bice is a wife, mother, and aspiring midwife.
 Her personal areas of interest within birth are focused on birth as a family event and the common procedures which take away from that atmosphere.
 Having had a natural out-of-hospital birth already – and planning a home birth for the child she is currently “baking” – she believes that an empowering birth experience (no matter where it takes place) is important for every mother and family.
 She is also a two time Hyperemesis Gravidarum (HG) survivor.
 Her feisty side comes out at times, but compassionate support is her goal.

 Tamara Butz is a mother, wife and has a full time job.
 She is working on her Doula certification and is an advocate and supporter for breastfeeding.
 She has a son who she experienced a traumatic hospital birth with unnecessary medical interventions.
 Currently trying for baby #2 and a healing birth.
 She is a believer of standing up for what you believe in and is very passionate.
 Birth should be empowering however way you choose.
 Just make educated decisions.